cypress-io/cypress-example-circleci-orb/README.md

 ## Development

-- check if you are correctly using the Cypress orb in [.circleci/config.yml](.circleci/config.yml) file by running `npm run validate`.
+- Check if you are correctly using the Cypress CircleCI Orb in the [.circleci/config.yml](.circleci/config.yml) file by running `npm run validate`.
-- you can expand all commands from the orb and see how the "processed" [.circleci/config.yml](.circleci/config.yml) looks during the run on CircleCI.
+- You can expand all commands from the orb and see how the "processed" [.circleci/config.yml](.circleci/config.yml) looks during the run on CircleCI.
 Execute `npm run process` to print the processed YAML in the terminal.